Déjà Vu (Crosby, Stills, Nash & Young album)

-Déjà Vu is the second studio album by the American folk rock group Crosby, Stills & Nash, and their first as a quartet with the addition of Neil Young.
-It was released in March 1970 by Atlantic Records.
-It topped the pop album chart for one week and generated three Top 40 singles: "Woodstock", "Teach Your Children", and "Our House".
-It was re-released in 1977 and an expanded edition was released in 2021 to mark its fiftieth anniversary.
+Déjà Vu is the second studio album by American folk rock group Crosby, Stills & Nash, and their first as a quartet with Neil Young.
+Released on March 11, 1970, by Atlantic Records, it topped the Billboard 200 chart for one week and generated three US Top 40 singles: "Woodstock", "Teach Your Children", and "Our House".
+It was re-released in 1977 and an expanded edition was released in 2021 to mark its 50th anniversary.

 In 2003, the album was ranked No. 148 on Rolling Stone magazine's list of the 500 greatest albums of all time, and later was ranked No. 220 on the 2020 edition of the list.
 Certified 7× platinum by RIAA, the album's sales currently sit at over 8 million copies.
 It remains the highest-selling album of each member's career to date.